viktor-enzell/visit-list/README.md

-# ToGo List
+# Visit List
-This is a fullstack assignment for Hitta.se, implementing a ToGo list.
+This is a web app for you to list all the places that you want to visit by interacting with a MapBox map.
 It is implemented using **React.js** as the frontend framework and a backend REST API implemented using **Java** and the **Spring** framework.
 A **MongoDB** database is used in the backend.

 There are two different build tools (npm for React and Maven for Java).
-So I chose to place the React client within the Maven project and let Maven call npm.
+So the React client is placed within the Maven project and Maven calls npm on build and execution.
 The initial Maven project structure was generated with https://start.spring.io/.
 And the initial React project structure was generated with npx create-react-app.